The 20 Best Cerebral Hypoxia Doctors in Austria

 Innsbruck, AT

-Martin Burtscher practices in Innsbruck, Austria.
+Martin Burtscher practices practicing medicine in Innsbruck, Austria.
 Mr. Burtscher is rated as an Elite expert by MediFind in the treatment of Cerebral Hypoxia.
-His top areas of expertise are Cerebral Hypoxia, Acute Mountain Sickness, Restless Legs Syndrome, and Pulmonary Edema.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Cerebral Hypoxia, Acute Mountain Sickness, Restless Legs Syndrome, and Pulmonary Edema.

 Elite in Cerebral Hypoxia